So, what is the story behind #NoEstimates?

 - Estimates are tricky.
 As with any tool, there are ways to use estimates correctly and incorrectly.
 In particular, estimates are tricky because the team needs to use them correctly.
 Also, they need to be presented so that they are interpreted correctly.
 Many have first-hand experiences where estimates were poorly applied.
 Therefore many are open to new ways of working

 - Humans are inspired by polarizing content.
 We humans are more easily inspired to anger, see quote below, than by other emotions.

 Let's cover the last point better and put this into context with what kind of stories we humans are more likely to engage with.
 Recently, we heard about the Facebook - whistleblower case from CBS - 60 minutes.
 In this case, Frances Haugen explained how Facebook's algorithms pick out the content we see:

 consequences of how Facebook is picking out that content today is it is -- optimizing for content that gets engagement, or reaction.
 But its own research is showing that content that is hateful, that is divisive, that is polarizing, it's easier to inspire people to anger than it is to other emotions.

 So many things were aligned for the idea to get attention, and it caught fire and grabbed attention!

 Where does the #NoEstimates discussion stand today?

-These proponents are different from Woody as they sell books and services, helping teams implement #NoEstimates.
+These proponents differ from Woody as they sell books and services, helping teams implement #NoEstimates.
 It is great teams are getting expert help on Agile practices.
-However, I question the value and purpose of claiming Estimates are always bad and wonder what they are trying to accomplish with that.
+However, I question the value and purpose of claiming Estimates are always bad and wonder what they are trying to accomplish with this.